saransapmaz/cv-slam-object-determination/Ubuntu/necessary Ubuntu packages/hadibklm/README.md

        rosrun hadibklm collecter.py

 5. THIS IS IMPORTANT: As you are done exploring the environment, please stop the code by typing CTRL + C in terminal where "collecter.py" is working.
 You should see "Veriler kaydediliyor..."
-6. Without closing RViz application, in another terminal please type and ENTER.
+6. Do NOT close RViz application, in another terminal please type below command and ENTER.
 Until a picture appears, do NOT interrupt.
 Once you see a map, in same terminal type CTRL + C, and close.

         rosrun hadibklm map_reading2.py

-### STEP BY STEP (Virtual Environment OpenCV)
+7. Activate virtual environment in another terminal, and cd to scripts (example):

+        cd /home/username/workspacename/src/hadibklm/scripts

+8. Then type this command in same terminal:

+        python yolo_.py

+9. As pictures appear on screen, hold any key until any pictures left.
+10. Last step, type this command in terminal:

+        python harita_matlib_kmean.py